 While you focus on health matters, we build a fact-based medical malpractice claim to hold the negligent physician accountable.
 For a free consultation, call us at (304) 367-1862 or contact us online.

 In addition, state-mandated caps exist for out-of-pocket and economic damages in a medical malpractice claim.
 For example, in cases involving delayed prostate cancer diagnosis, pain and suffering and other noncapped, noneconomic damages play a significant role.
 Punitive damages may also be involved.
 Trust placed in an oncologist was broken when a diagnosis came late.
 The physician you thought you could trust must be held accountable.

 The Manchin Injury Law Group can represent you, seeking answers and the compensation you deserve.

-For more information or to schedule a free initial consultation with an experienced West Virginia personal injury lawyer regarding delayed or misdiagnosed cancer in West Virginia, please contact us at (304) 367-1862.
+For more information or to schedule a free case evaluation with an experienced West Virginia personal injury lawyer regarding delayed or misdiagnosed cancer in West Virginia, please contact us at (304) 367-1862.
 Our law firm is dedicated to helping victims of personal injury and their family members recover the financial compensation they deserve.